Donate To the Library

 - Our digital commons were visited by 39,378 people last year from all over the world!

-Have you seen the renovated Library!
-People from Bangor (a city of readers) and the surrounding area helped build a great gift for this generation and the next.
+Have you seen the renovated Library?
+The people of Bangor (a city of readers) and the surrounding area helped build a great gift for this generation and the next.
 Even while the last vestiges of construction were being finished, exciting things were happening at the Library.
-Highlights from last year include the Smithsonian Exhibit on the Origin of Man; noteworthy author events including Michael Finkel (The Stranger in the Woods) and Christina Baker Kline (A Piece of the World); the summer music series and fun Thursday night jazz; and a fantastic summer reading program that touched over 500 of our city’s children.
+Highlights from 2017 include the Smithsonian Exhibit on the Origin of Man; noteworthy author events including Michael Finkel (The Stranger in the Woods) and Christina Baker Kline (A Piece of the World); the summer music series and fun Thursday night jazz; and a fantastic summer reading program that touched over 500 of our city’s children.
 The best parts of using the Bangor Public Library have not been lost with the construction.
 Those parts have only been enhanced with new spaces and new ways of using our historic areas.

 These are some of the things your dollars help us do.
 Without you, there would be no programming.
 Programs help expose adults and children to new ideas.
 Programs, like books, are a gateway to information.
 Many people visiting us this year remarked that they had not been here for years but just HAD to see their favorite author or see an exhibit or bring a grandchild to a children’s program.
 Often they left with not only a library card, but books, information and other resources that they couldn’t wait to use.
 But the Annual Fund money is used for more than that: it helps us to expand our audio-book collection, helps buy needed resources for the children’s and teen areas, lets us purchase needed materials for the Local History area and, quite frankly, helps us meet our operating budget.